Iteranya/anita-cms/README.md

 *   **Own Your Data:** No vendor lock-in.
 No hidden fees.
 Your website runs on your machine or your server.
 *   **AI-Native:** Built from the ground up to work with LLMs (like ChatGPT, Claude, or local models) to handle the heavy lifting.
 *   **Hybrid Engine:** Seamlessly mix standard blogging with completely custom-coded pages.
+*   **Secure by Default:** With built-in content sanitization, a configurable Content Security Policy (CSP), and role-based access, you control your site's security posture.

 ---